Code-Institute-Submissions/colinshaw1-new_dawn_fitness_JanResub/README.md

  !
 Push rejected, failed to compile Python app.
  !
 Push failed

-Unfortnutly this bug was not fixed on time and applcintions static files load for AWS, in heroku for deployment.
+Fixed this bug down to an error in my config var file in heroku.

 ----